VEZY/MultiScaleTreeGraph.jl/README.md

 @mutate_mtg!(mtg, length_mm = node.Length * 100.)
 ```

-Or using the more `DataFrame.jl` way:
+Or using the more Julian way inspired by `DataFrame.jl`:

 ```julia
 transform!(mtg, :Length => (x -> x * 100.) => :length_mm)